 The District, as operator of the Priest Rapids Project, shall make all determinations concerning the Priest Rapids Project maximum output and minimum discharge using Prudent Utility Practices; and the District shall have the unilateral right to determine the maximum allowable amount of change in PRPO during any time period and the maximum number of unit starts and stops allowable during any time period.
 Purchaser’s daily and hourly schedules shall be based on Purchaser’s PRPO in accordance with the Priest Rapids Project operational parameters as established by the District from time to time.

-Purchaser’s schedule shall not be less than Purchaser’s PRPO Percentage of the minimum operating capability of the Priest Rapids Project, as determined by the District, nor shall it be greater than Purchaser’s PRPO Percentage of the maximum operating capability of the Priest Rapids Project as determined by the District.
+Purchaser’s schedule shall not be less than Purchaser’s PRPO Percentage of the minimum operating capability of the Priest Rapids Project, as determined by the District, nor shall it be greater than 97% of the Purchaser’s PRPO Percentage of the maximum operating capability of the Priest Rapids Project as determined by the District.

 The District will establish and maintain for the Purchaser a pondage account that will reflect the use of pondage by the Purchaser.
 The Purchaser shall be entitled to utilize a share of the pondage available at the Priest Rapids Project (the “Purchaser Allocation of Pondage”), determined by multiplying the total of the pondage available by the applicable Purchaser’s PRPO Percentage.
 The pondage available at the Priest Rapids Project shall be determined by the District, as operator of the Priest Rapids Project, from time to time on the basis of the volume of water that can be stored between the then current maximum forebay elevation and the then current minimum forebay elevation.

-The Purchaser is allowed to buy and sell pond in order to manage their share and can transfer pond between any MCHC participant.
+The Purchaser is allowed to buy and sell pond in order to manage their share and can transfer pond between any Priest Rapids Project participant.
 The Purchaser performs the transfer via the Mid-C website.
 The Purchaser will be solely responsible to make all commercial arrangements for these transactions.
-MCHC may limit the ability to perform pond transfers from time to time due to operational limitations.
+Grant, or an agent of Grant, may limit the ability to perform pond transfers from time to time due to operational limitations.
 On the last hour of the term of this Contract, the Purchaser shall return the pond account balance to at least where it was on the first hour of the term of this Contract.
 The Purchaser may schedule more than its share of the Priest Rapids Project inflows determined in accordance with Section 7 if the Purchaser has sufficient amount of energy in its pond account.
 The amount of the energy scheduled from the pondage account shall not exceed the Purchaser’s Allocation of Pondage determined in accordance with Section 7(b)(4).

 During any hour that spill is occurring at non-federal MCHC Projects, the spill will be allocated according to MCHC.
-Exhibit C, Allocation of Spill, which may be modified as deemed necessary in MCHC, describes MCHC spill allocations, however, in the event that Exhibit C conflicts with MCHC, MCHC or any other successor Operating Agreement shall prevail.
+Exhibit C, Allocation of Spill, which may be modified as deemed necessary, describes current MCHC spill allocation logic.
+However, any successor Operating Agreement spill logic shall prevail in the event there is a conflict with Exhibit C.

 POINT OF DELIVERY